jamescherti/jc-gentoo-portage/README.md

 sys-firmware/intel-microcode hostonly

 # Enables drivers for both the NVIDIA discrete GPU and the Intel integrated
 # GPU.
-This setup allows leveraging the Intel iGPU for power-efficient
+This setup allows using the Intel iGPU for power-efficient
 # hardware video decoding.
 */* VIDEO_CARDS: -* nvidia intel